-And then you also need a trigger.
-So the trigger is the important part because the trigger is how an email marketing campaign starts.
-So if somebody does this, then this happens.
-So for instance, they go to this URL, then they get these three emails about the offer that they just visited.
+You also need a trigger.
+The trigger is the important part because the trigger is how an email marketing campaign starts.
+If somebody does this, then this happens.
+For instance, they go to this URL, then they get these three emails about the offer that they just visited.
 Or they just opted in for this lead magnet, which means they get access to this PDF and all of the relevant marketing material.
-Or they just bought this thing, which means they're getting access to this membership site.
+Or they just bought this thing, which means they’re getting access to this membership site.

 If they say that they are interested in disaster survival, then they receive all the disaster survival emails.
-So we like to automate based on buckets and surveys.
+We like to automate based on buckets and surveys.
 And even chatbots now.
-So that's oftentimes how a lot of our triggers go.
+That’s oftentimes how a lot of our triggers go.

 Now, how is email marketing different from drip marketing campaigns?
 So one of the things that have absolutely driven me crazy about email marketing when I first got into it like forever ago, was people would send out email blasts, they send email blasts.
 Like that’s, “Oh I’m going to send an email blast to my list,” or, “Oh, do you have a list that I can blast?”
 And it’s like, “Yeah, that’s not how email marketing works anymore.”
 So your deliverability is really largely influenced by how engaged your email list is.
 For instance, we throw away any lead that has not opened an email in 90 days or more.